Jhiggin/PowerPlatform_Workshop/workshop.md

 1. In Power Apps, go to **Data > Power Automate**
 2. Click **"Add flow"**
 3. Select your **"Expense Approval Workflow"**
-4. The flow will now be available as `'ExpenseApprovalWorkflow'.Run()`
+4. The flow will now be available as: `'ExpenseApprovalWorkflow'.Run()`

 #### Step 3.7: Test the App
 1. Click **"Play"** button (▶️) to preview app